Instagram is still the search engine to watch.

 According to an Engagement report by Mention, videos receive 38% more engagement than image posts and 2.1x the number of comments.

-As of 2017, there were more than 25 million business profiles on Instagram.
+In the past, Instagram announced there were more than 25 million business profiles on Instagram.
 You can only imagine how much that number’s grown in the meantime.
+The platform itself is the “second most logged-in social media site for daily use,” according to Sprout Social.

 So yeah, you’ve got some steep competition.